AndreaPremate/Direct-Methods-for-Sparse-Matrices/README.md

 `Unknown library`

 ## R
-For R we have decided to use the `Matrix` library.
+For R we have decided to use the `SparseM` library.